LordGauravB/FactDari/README.md

 - **Customizable Interface**: Dark theme with persistent window positioning
 - **Text-to-Speech**: Audio support for better learning retention
 - **Difficulty Tracking**: Monitor stability and difficulty for each card
+- **Desktop Widget**: Runs as a desktop widget that can be configured to launch at startup

 ## Screenshots